OSGeo/OSGeoLive-doc/doc/overview/qgis_overview.rst

 @QUICKSTART_qgis@

 .. presentation-note
-    Quantum GIS, or QGIS, is a popular user-friendly GIS client which allows you to visualize, manage, edit, analyse data, and compose printable maps.
-It supports numerous vector, raster and database formats, and boasts many free toolboxes, including a user-friendly interface to many of the advanced GRASS analysis modules.
+    QGIS allows you to visualize, manage, edit and analyse data, and then compose printable maps.
+It supports numerous vector, raster and database formats as well as tools and external plugins, such as the GRASS analysis modules.